 Prior to the Department’s employment of any person in a position that would require that person to have direct contact with any vulnerable person, the Department shall make an inquiry through the Director of the Colorado Bureau of Investigation (CBI) to ascertain whether such a person has a criminal history.
 A person shall be disqualified from consideration for any of the following criminal offenses: a crime of violence, a felony offense involving unlawful sexual behavior, a felony of domestic violence, a felony offense of child abuse.
 For our complete Background Investigations Policy, please click here.

 Click on a focus below to learn more.

 Workforce development includes enriching the work environment through education, staff recognition, and skills training in best practices and supervision, and is recognized as a critical component of the Office of Behavioral Health (OBH).
 OBH workforce development principles are:

 Learn more about how the Colorado Department of Human Services supports behavioral health workforce development.

 Colorado’s child welfare system is a state-supervised, county-administered system.
 That means the Colorado Department of Human Services Division of Child Welfare oversees the practice and provides policy direction for child welfare services and county human services agencies employ people who work directly with children, youth and families.

 Search for child welfare positions now.

 The Division of Youth Services (DYS) is looking for people with a passion for improving the lives of youth.
-We are currently hiring Youth Sevices positions.
+We are currently hiring Youth Services positions.
 As a Youth Services specialist, counselor or teacher you model the balance between safety and meaningful relationships.
 You foster desire, afford opportunity, and provide youth the tools needed for change.
 Come join our team of dedicated employees that make a difference in the lives of youth.

 Apply for a Youth Services position now.